-What are Fiduciaries Liable For?
+What Are Fiduciaries Liable For?

 As of now, ERISA and relevant case law are silent about the extent to which fiduciaries are liable for data security violations, though there are numerous state and federal law theories that may hold them liable for a variety of monetary damages.
 As the law in this area evolves, the following legal principles are becoming well-settled:

 - Protect plan data.
 Plan fiduciaries are required to protect all plan assets.
-Although it is unclear whether participant data is considered a “plan asset,” fiduciaries should be cautious and take reasonable steps to keep sensitive plan data out of criminals’ hands.
+Although it is unclear whether employee data is considered a “plan asset,” fiduciaries should be cautious and take reasonable steps to keep sensitive plan data out of criminals’ hands.

 - Ensure other fiduciaries don’t breach their duties and take steps to remedy any known breach.
-This is a mouthful, but it simply means that advisors and plan sponsors should make sure other fiduciaries fulfill their duties and, if there is a security breach, take the necessary remediation actions, which may include replacing the service provider.
+This is a mouthful, but it simply means that advisors and employers should make sure other fiduciaries fulfill their duties and, if there is a security breach, take the necessary remediation actions, which may include replacing the service provider.

 Selecting the Right Providers